This article was last updated by on

 • Just for a sample test of the plant, keep the ingested part to show the vet if the condition worsens.

-Treatment from Toxic Rubber Plants
+Treatment from Toxic Rubber Plant

 You know what they say; prevention is better than cure.
-However, you should be able to treat rubber plant intoxication at home without much fuss.
+However, you should be able to treat Rubber plant intoxication at home without much fuss.

-Since rubber plants are mildly toxic, they do not result in severe harm.
 However, do not be alarmed if the tips below do not work immediately if treatment is required.

 Rubber Plant

-Bear in mind that the recovery takes place within a few days.
 Usually, it takes one to two days.
 In the meantime, keep the victim well hydrated, and they should be perfectly fine.

 Treatment for Humans

-Usually, critical treatments are not required due to the poisoning of rubber plants.
+Usually, critical treatments are not required due to the poisoning of Rubber plants.

 An emergency hotline number of Poison Control Centre 1-800-222-1222